eberban/eberban/books/tour/src/filling_place_tags.md

-# Filling place tags [FA/KO]
+# Filling place tags [FA/BO]

-Predicate place tags are used to fill the places of a proposition.
+Predicate place tags are used to fill the places of a predicate.
 They may apply to either existing places of the main predicate ("numbered places") or other special places (e.g. "imported places").
 They are followed by a (subordinate) predicate filling that place.

 It is possible to fill multiple places with the same predicate by chaining multiple place tags in a row.

 ```ebb
   spi fa mi fe mi